scottbale/javascript-function-idioms/README.txt

 Then you should be able to go to http://localhost:9090 to view the presentation.

-Slides can be retrieved as static HTML slidesStaticHtml/ subfolder
+Slides can be retrieved as static HTML from slidesStaticHtml/ subfolder